 They are for people looking for a job that enables them to carry on learning, and for those already in employment who want to gain further qualifications.

 Apprentices benefit everyone:

 Apprenticeships may be offered by individual NHS employers (such as trusts and health authorities), and by other non-NHS employers and organisations.

 Apprenticeships are offered in many different types of work, grouped in occupational sectors.
 We've listed below some of the apprenticeships that could be relevant to the NHS, but other sectors are also available.

 You can read some case studies of staff who have entered the NHS through an apprenticeship.
 Ben Yeates did an engineering apprenticeship; Paul Mallett did one as a dental technician; Dave Martin followed an apprenticeship in dental therapy and John Wheeler in painting and decorating.

-And we prepared a number of real life stories from apprentices and former apprentices up and down the country for National Apprenticeships Week in March 2013.
+Read the real-life stories from apprentices and former apprentices up and down the country that we prepared for a recent National Apprenticeships Week.

-For an overview of the full range on offer, visit the apprenticeships website.
+For an overview of the full range on offer, visit the Gov.UK website.

-If you are interested in looking for a job which includes an apprenticeship, then log onto the National Vacancy Matching Service.
+If you are interested in looking for apprenticeship vacancies, then log onto the Gov.UK website

 If you are an existing employee and would like to undertake an apprenticeship, then contact your manager/human resources department.